justingschumacher/rake_stack/README.md

 * Create, Update, Delete, a CloudFormation stack
 * Create Amazon S3 buckets with necessary policy for billing and cost allocation reports
 * Download billing and cost allocation reports from the S3 bucket
-* Create an Amazon S3 bucket with public access policy for stagin the CloudFormation template
+* Create an Amazon S3 bucket with public access policy for staging the CloudFormation template
+* Sum total allocated cost of stack run (tax and credits are applied) from cost allocation reports.

 Config: